phucnt31/nextjs-gpt-genius/README.md

 - npm install

-- Set up the necessary environment variables for OpenAI, Clerk, and Prisma.
+- Set up the necessary environment variables for OpenAI, Clerk, and PlanetScale.

 ```sh
 - Clerk